 The benefits of coffee for athletes have been studied extensively and experts agree that coffee and sports are an important pairing.
 Drinking coffee is an important part of everyday life – not just for the great taste but also for the benefits that the components found in coffee have on our bodies.
 It also has an impact on your fitness training.

-We have worked with Adrian Hodgson, BSc, PhD, who has a wealth of experience in sports nutrition, metabolism and physiology and has conducted specialist research into caffeine, coffee and tea to help explain more.
+Whether it’s a black coffee before a workout or an espresso, we think the most important thing it to enjoy your pre sports cuppa.
+But we know that you want to understand more about the science so we have worked with Adrian Hodgson, BSc, PhD, who has a wealth of experience in sports nutrition, metabolism and physiology.
+He has conducted specialist research into sports, caffeine, coffee and tea and he has kindly written this piece to help explain more.

-The aim of his original research has been to look at the effect of these drinks on altering the use of fat as an energy source as well as the impact on exercise performance.
-He has published his research in a number of peer reviewed journals, is an invited lecturer at a number of Universities and the Performance Nutritionist at Glanbia Performance Nutrition.
+Dr Hodgson’s original research has looked at the effect of tea and coffee for athletes in terms of altering the use of fat as an energy source, as well as the impact on exercise performance.
+He has published his research in a number of peer reviewed journals, is an invited lecturer at a number of Universities and he is the Performance Nutritionist at Glanbia Performance Nutrition.
 In other words, he knows his stuff!

-So if you exercise for health, performance or enjoyment, then please read on…
+So if you want to know more about the benefits of coffee for athletes or if you exercise for health, performance or enjoyment, please read on…

 COFFEE RECOMMENDATIONS FOR THE ACTIVE INDIVIDUAL